Leading through an unprecedented time of uncertainty

 It’s about empathy and listening to others and listening to them tell their story.
 Not all [have] agreed with whatever I said or I didn’t say in terms of how we’re going to move forward.
 But to know that I was going to listen to them and hear their voice and hear their pain and listen to their ideas — I think that’s what’s so important.
 We are fortunate at AARP — we’re a group of advocates and we’re constantly fighting for something.
 And so this, I think, comes naturally.
 But at the same time, people come with very strong personalities and opinions about how we need to do things.

-en Gunby,
+Steven Gunby,

 CEO, FTI Consulting